PUT-PTM/2018_LaserBarrier/README.md

 ## Overview

-Our goal was to create a desktop application and a pair of laser gates used for measuring time it takes an an object to get from start (first gate) to finish (second gate).
-Each gate consists of a Bluetooth module and a laser diode pointed at photoresistor attached to the microcontroller.
-When the object passes the laser beam of the first gate, the first microcontroller sends an information to the application via Bluetooth.
-When the object reaches the finish gate, the same thing happens and the application calculates the time elapsed between the two signals.
+Our goal was to create a pair of laser gates used for measuring time it takes an object to get from start (first gate) to finish (second gate).
+The results are then sent to the desktop application of our design and displayed.

 ## Description

+Each gate consists of a laser diode pointed at photoresistor connected to the microcontroller and a Bluetooth module.
+When the program is run on the microcontroller, it first finds out what the average light level at the photoresistor is and, based on that data, sets a threshold.
+When light level drops below that threshold (that is when an object crosses the laser beam) **WYSYŁA SYGNAŁ DO APPKI**

+//When the object reaches the finish gate, the same thing happens and the application calculates the time elapsed between the two signals.

 ## Tools